camunda/camunda-docs/versioned_docs/version-8.2/guides/migrating-from-camunda-7/migration-readiness.md

 - **BPMN models:** Camunda 8 uses BPMN like Camunda 7 does, which generally allows use of the same model files, but you might need to configure _different extension atrributes_ (at least by using a different namespace).
 Furthermore, Camunda 8 has a _different coverage_ of BPMN concepts that are supported (see [Camunda 8 BPMN coverage](/components/modeler/bpmn/bpmn-coverage.md) vs [Camunda 7 BPMN coverage](https://docs.camunda.org/manual/latest/reference/bpmn20/)), which might require some model changes.
 Note that the coverage of Camunda 8 will increase over time.
 For more details, see [adjust your BPMN models](/guides/migrating-from-camunda-7/adjusting-bpmn-models.md).

 - **DMN models:** Camunda 8 uses DMN like Camunda 7 does.
-There are only few changes in the models necessary.
+There are a few necessary changes in the models.
 Some rarely used features of Camunda 7 are not supported in Camunda 8.
 For more details, see [adjust your DMN models](/guides/migrating-from-camunda-7/adjusting-dmn-models.md).

 - **CMMN models:** It is not possible to run CMMN on Zeebe, _CMMN models cannot be migrated_.
 You can remodel cases in BPMN according to [Building Flexibility into BPMN Models](https://camunda.com/best-practices/building-flexibility-into-bpmn-models/), keeping in mind the [Camunda 8 BPMN coverage](/components/modeler/bpmn/bpmn-coverage.md).